TheFootballSocialClub/FSCRestBundle/README.md

 If you create relations between resources, the bundle will automatically create links between them.

-The design tooks obviously many shortchuts, and is not an example of OOP design, but it works.
+The design obviously took many shortchuts, and is not a reference of OOP design ... but it works.
 But it's easy to override behavior because you need to the extend the classe that does everything, for each resource...